Master of Accounting (MAcc) Degree

 Grade Appeal Process

-Once a course grade has been assigned by an instructor, it is generally considered final and is rarely changed for any reason other than calculation or transcription errors.
+Once a course grade has been assigned by an instructor, it is generally considered final and is rarely changed for any reason.
+Student appeals shall be limited to calculation errors or an alleged failure of the instructor to follow the grading norms set forth in the course syllabus.
 The procedure below outlines the process by which a student may appeal a course grade.
+Appeals to the Academic Standards Committee cannot be made until a course grade is assigned; grading questions concerning a particular assessment within the term should be addressed following whatever formal or informal process the instructor has outlined for the course (see step 1).

-1. The student should first pursue any grading question with the instructor following the formal or informal process the instructor has outlined for the course.
+1. The student should first pursue any grading question with the instructor following whatever formal or informal process the instructor has outlined for the course.

-2. If the matter is not resolved in step 1 above, the student must file a written appeal to the instructor and send a copy to the senior associate dean of degree programs.
-This written appeal must be filed no later than two weeks after the final grade for a course was assigned.
+2. If the matter is not resolved in step 1 above, the student must file (via email) a written appeal to the instructor, copying the senior associate dean of degree programs.
+This written appeal must be filed no later than 30 days after the last day of finals for the term (mini-term) in which the course was offered.
+If the instructor feels further discussion is warranted based on the written appeal, the instructor may discuss the appeal with the student directly.
+Within two weeks of receiving the written appeal, the instructor should notify (via email) both the student and the senior associate dean of their opinion regarding the appeal.

-4. If step 3 does not resolve the issue to the satisfaction of both parties, the student may appeal to the Academic Standards Committee by sending a written notice describing the grounds for the appeal within two weeks of the date of the scheduled meeting in step 3.
+3. If the issue is not resolved to the satisfaction of both the student and the instructor within two weeks of the student’s written appeal in step 2, the student may appeal to the Academic Standards Committee by emailing a written notice to jgs-academic-standards@rice.edu describing the grounds for the appeal, copying the instructor and the senior associate dean.
+This appeal must be sent within four weeks of the student’s initial written appeal in step 2.

-5. The Academic Standards Committee will seek out information on the appeal from the instructor and the student and, at its discretion, hold a hearing to further consider the matter.
-The decision of the Academic Standards Committee will be rendered within 4 weeks of receiving a written notice of appeal (step 4).
+4. The Academic Standards Committee will consider the appeal based on information provided by the instructor and the student.
+At its discretion, the Committee may hold a hearing to further consider the matter.
+The decision of the Academic Standards Committee will be rendered within four weeks of receiving a written notice of appeal (step 3).

-6. Appeals beyond the Academic Standards Committee must go to the dean of the Jones Graduate School of Business, who may seek guidance from other constituents of the school.
+5. The decision rendered by the Academic Standards Committee is generally final, except for extraordinary cases in which there was a procedural error or major information omission in the steps above.
+Appeals beyond the Academic Standards Committee must go to the dean of the JGSB, who may seek guidance from other constituents of the school.
 All decisions rendered by the dean are final.

 The Family Educational Rights and Privacy Act of 1974 and amendments govern records of these actions.